Effective Date: April 19, 2011

 D.1.6.10 4600: Electronic media (compact disks (CDs) and digital video disks (DVDs))

 D.1.6.11 4700: Historical conference proceedings

 D.1.6.12 4800: Societal impact

 D.1.6.13 Numbers in the 5000 range were originally assigned to technology utilization information, but this type of information is now published outside the NASA STI Report Series

 D.1.6.14 The management publications series (numbered from 6000 to 6999, e.g., NASA/SP--2010-6000) documents requirements, plans, theories, or techniques for management or administration of NASA-sponsored scientific and technical work.
 It includes NASA projects or programs that have application to more than one Center, to other Government agencies, or to partnerships with industrial or international organizations.
 Although reports discussing methods of scheduling, funding, or staffing may be included, reports containing specific costs or labor figures are not appropriate.
 When the primary content of a report is scientific findings or technical development, another series, such as TM or TP, is to be used.

 D.1.6.15 The bibliographic series (numbered from 7000 to 7999, e.g., NASA/SP--2010-7000) includes regularly published abstracts, continuing bibliographies, indexes, publication guides, and announcement journals.

 D.1.7 The TT series consists of English-language translations of non-English scientific and technical material pertinent to NASA's mission.
 A translation of material protected by copyright is a derivative work, the distribution of which is constrained by international copyright law.
-However, TTs are retained at NASA CASI for U.S. Government use subsequent to the initial request for the translation.
+However, TTs are retained at NASA STI Support Services for U.S. Government use subsequent to the initial request for the translation.
 See Appendix D.6.6.4 for more information on translations.